Nicole Miller: Early career

 After completing studies at the L'Ecole de la Chambre Syndicale de la Couture Parisienne and graduating from the Rhode Island School of Design, Miller interned with dress designer Clovis Ruffin in New York City.
 Miller began working as head designer at P.J.
 Walsh, a dress manufacturer.
 There, she was hired by the president of the company, Bud Konheim.
-Konheim said one of the reasons he hired Miller was for her belief that design and business can be successful combination.
+Konheim said one of the reasons he hired Miller was for her belief that design and business can be successful in combination.
 In 1982, Konheim started the company Nicole Miller with Nicole.

 Creative aesthetic

 Her signature style has historically been black or boldly colored—with the cut of the clothes most important.
 Her main concern has always been proportions, curves and necklines.
 Her designs are known to be sexy, yet classic.
 She is a self-identified fabric junkie credited with popularizing many futuristic fabrics.
-Her styles range from body-conscious cocktail dresses, to wedding attire, to lounge wear, but she is best known for her form-flattering dresses and garish men's neckties.
+Her styles range from body-conscious cocktail dresses, to wedding attire, to lounge wear, but she is best known for her form-flattering dresses and men's neckties.

 Miller draws inspiration from a wide range of influences including mid-20th century cinema, contemporary art, mid-20th century architecture, and exotic cultures.